MotionbyLearning/sim-dashboard/notebooks/README.md

 You can start a Jupyter Lab session on Spider in one of the following ways:

-a.
-Using a conda-based installation.
+1. Using a conda-based installation.
-b.
-Using an apptainer container.
+2. Using an apptainer container.

 We have observed long waiting times for the Jupyter kernel to start and for importing libraries when using the first approach.
 This is because conda installations typically involve a large number of small files, which do not play well with